bitshifter/sb6rust/README.md

 [MSYS2](http://sourceforge.net/projects/msys2/):

 1. Download and run the latest MSYS2 installer.
-2. From the MSYS2 terminal install the mingw64 toolchain and the other required tools.
+2. From the MSYS2 terminal install the `mingw64` toolchain and the other required tools.

+      ```sh
-      $ pacman -S git make unzip mingw-w64-x86_64-cmake mingw-w64-x86_64-gcc
+      $ pacman -S git make unzip

+      # Choose one based on platform:
+      $ pacman -S mingw-w64-i686-cmake mingw-w64-i686-gcc
+      $ pacman -S mingw-w64-x86_64-cmake mingw-w64-x86_64-gcc
+      ```

-3. Start `mingw64_shell.bat` from where you installed MSYS2 (i.e. `C:\msys64`).
+3. Start `mingw32_shell.bat` or `mingw64_shell.bat` from your MSYS2 install

-If using the 32-bit version of Rust then install the `mingw-w64-i686-cmake` and `mingw-w64-i686-gcc` packages and start the `ming32_shell.bat` instead.
+   (i.e. `C:\msys64`), depending on whether you are using 32-bit or 64-bit
+   Rust.

+You are now ready to build and run the samples.

 ## License